 Your memorialists, therefore, respectfully request your honorable body to take into consideration the present law of copyright in the United States, and to enact such law as may secure to the authors of foreign nations the right to dispose of their works to American publishers to be printed in this country, providing that such right shall extend to the authors of those countries only whose Governments have granted, or may grant, a reciprocal privilege to our authors, and with such other provisions as may seem to your wisdom to be desirable and just.
-The measure was not clearly understood, even by many of the book publishers, so that practically nothing concrete was accomplished at this time.
+18

-17 Thomas Gill and William English, Report of the Dinner Given to Charles Dickens in Boston, February 1, 1842. p.
+Thomas Gill and William English, Report of the Dinner Given to Charles Dickens in Boston, February 1, 1842. p.
 14-15.